FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Plugin Technical Reference Manual/FLO-2D Plugin Technical Reference Manual.rst

    * - ERROR
      - 51 218.0559
-     - there are not defined or visible point layers to select ‘inle ts/junctions’ components!
+     - There are not defined or visible point layers to select ‘inle ts/junctions’ components!
      -
      -

    * - ERROR
      - 51218.06
-     - there are not defined or visible point layers to select outfall components!
+     - There are not defined or visible point layers to select outfall components!
      -
      -